-Peter has published over 60 peer-reviewed journal articles covering methods and application of research translation theory, encompassing academic journals including The Lancet, Lancet Neurology, Implementation Science and Public Administration Review.
+Peter has published over 60 peer-reviewed journal articles encompassing academic journals including The Lancet, Lancet Neurology, Implementation Science and Public Administration Review.

-He recently published his first book, From Roadside to Recovery: The Story of the Victorian State Trauma System and has written over 75 reports for government.
-He has served on the board of the Spinal Cord Injury Network, consults regularly with healthcare, government and other organisations and regularly appears in the media to discuss behaviour change science.
+He recently published his first book, From Roadside to Recovery: The Story of the Victorian State Trauma System and has written over 80 reports for government.
+He consults regularly with healthcare, government and other organisations and regularly gives invited talks on behaviour change.

+In 2019 Peter and colleague Geoff Paine began a now-regular radio segment on ABC Radio Melbourne, ‘This is BS’ (behavioural science).
 Prior to his full-time research career, Peter worked for 10 years as a physiotherapist in public and private practice settings, including one year in the United Kingdom.
-He also holds a Licentiate from Trinity College London in piano performance (1991) and continues to play and perform jazz and grooves.
+He also holds a Licentiate from Trinity College London in piano performance (1991) and continues to play, perform and record music.